consumer forums consumerforums Total Bank Charges Returned : £16595128 to 9717 people. The Consumer Forums

 Of course it is.

 Praking companies request details from the DVLA in contravention of the Data Protection Act.
-Ergo, ipso facto, QED the Data Protection Act and the DVLA are linked and to do with parking companies.
+Ergo, ipso facto, QED the DPA and the DVLA are linked and to do with parking companies.

 If we listenned to you we'd put threads to do with parking under cars...
 Cars, clearly and plainly have nothing to do with parking, do they?